 Helplessness will not survive

-A year and a day ago, I got the call as I was walking down the streets of bustling Manhattan to pick up lunch: my father had unexpectedly passed away.
+A year and a day ago, I got the call as I was walking down the streets of bustling Manhattan to pick up lunch: my father passed away yesterday.
 I kept that surreal and uncomfortable conversation to a minimum — both in terms of time and emotion — and pretended to keep going with my day.

 Death is emotionally painful and exhausting, logistically quite puzzling (especially when it strikes in the backcountry of a tiny Eastern Europe enclave), and a stressor on my life now that I have to care for a 34 year-old autistic brother who lives a continent and an ocean away.
 I have felt so much resentment and bitterness towards my parents when they were alive.
 And so much of it after they died towards the friends I thought would be present and weren’t, and generally towards anyone who dared going on with their lives as I was slowly & surely sinking alone.
 But little by little, there were also the heart-warming surprises: the friends I rarely hear from but showed up with genuine concern, the past boyfriends I thought never really cared and showed up too, the distant family that becomes a sustainable new pillar.
 And they all continue to.